 Structural Biology Imaging Center

-The Center provides access to 600 MHz NMR facility, Tecnai Polara G2 300 kV and JEOL 1200EX 100kV cryo-electron microscopes, an X-ray diffractometer, all located within the UT at Houston Medical School, and also to the synchrotron beam line of the Molecular Biology Consortium at the University of California Berkeley for X-ray crystallography.
-The equipment is available to researchers from the Medical School as well as the members of greater Houston research community (on a per-fee or collaborative basis).
+The Center provides access to cryo-electron microscopes Titan G3 Krios and Tecnai Polara G2 300 kV, housed in the Cryo-EM Core Facility, as well as the 600 MHz NMR, JEOL 1200EX 100kV, and X-ray diffractometer, located within UTHealth Houston McGovern Medical School.
+The equipment is available to researchers at UTHealth Houston McGovern Medical School, as well as the members of greater Houston and worldwide research community (on a per-fee or collaborative basis).